 Now, ready for the not-so-good news?
 You’ll have to make a reservation to see Moraine Lake.
 This timed entry system is necessary to protect the lake and the effects of over tourism.

-From June to October, you’ll need a timed entry reservation for Lake Moraine as they no longer allow personal vehicles (except handicapped accessible vehicles).
+Year round, you’ll need a timed entry reservation for Lake Moraine as they no longer allow personal vehicles (except handicapped accessible vehicles).
 Permits are available in the spring (April) and they sell out extremely fast.
 More reservations are available 2 days before on a rolling basis during the summertime.

 If you don’t have tickets, you can always hike or bike in.
 It’s 12km (7.4 mi) each way – plus the trek from your parking spot from Lake Louise Village.
 This ‘trail’ is considered difficult.